pirminschmid/BarrelfishOlympOS/documentation/services/name.md

 **Footnotes**

-1. see also "There is nothing more permanent than a temporary solution." (author?).
-2. The number of provided endpoints could even be reduced to 1, i.e. only the monitor.
+1. The number of provided endpoints could even be reduced to 1, i.e. only the monitor.
 There could be an additional monitor RPC that could establish a fresh connection with the name service.
 However, there is no point in minimizing this and put additional messaging strains on the freshly starting domain.

 [core]:../core/core.md
 [messaging]:../core/messaging.md